Managing Partner

 Paul Calli is a trial lawyer who handles complex commercial litigation and white collar matters.
 He regularly represents law firms, lawyers, judges, elected and appointed national, state and local government officials, corporations and corporate executives, news media organizations and journalists, physicians, professional athletes, sports agents, recording artists, and recording industry executives in sensitive civil and regulatory matters.
 He has tried over 150 cases to verdict in federal and state courts throughout the United States during the past 30 years, and has won a series of acquittals in high-profile trials since 2008, including eight trials where a jury returned a verdict of Not Guilty on all counts, or the court or the department of justice dismissed all counts during or immediately prior to trial.

-In 2018, Mr. Calli and his Partner defended at trial a Senior Captain for a major commercial airline company, accused in Florida state court of crimes related to the protection of his property.
+In 2018, Mr. Calli and his Partner defended at trial a Senior Captain for a major commercial airline company, accused in Florida state court of gun crimes related to the protection of his property.
 Five persons claimed the client discharged a firearm at them.
 The jury acquitted Mr. Calli’s client after 34 minutes of deliberation.

 From 2013 to 2017, Paul Calli defended prominent South Florida lawyers against multiple unfounded Civil RICO lawsuits brought by their former client, the Miccosukee Indian Tribe in both federal and state courts, and won every case at or before summary judgment.
 Appellate courts affirmed each victory.
 The courts imposed multi-million dollar sanctions on the opposing party and their lawyers for their frivolous and bad faith campaign of litigation against Mr. Calli’s clients.
+Two of the three lawyers who opposed Mr. Calli were subsequently disbarred by the Florida Supreme Court and precluded from practicing law, one permanently and one for ten years.

 In 2012, The Miami Daily Business Review named Paul Calli the Most Successful Lawyer in Criminal Justice for South Florida.
-In 2009, the National Law Journal selected Mr. Calli as one of 12 “Winning” trial attorneys in the United States.

 In 2011, Mr. Calli defended at trial the founder and former CEO of a publicly traded company that manufactured military and law enforcement body armor, including outfitting the U.S. Marine Corps, in the largest Foreign Corrupt Practices Act prosecution in history, DOJ’s landmark “Africa Sting” case.
 Mr. Calli’s client was the first person acquitted of 22 indicted persons, following a three-month trial in Washington, D.C.
-In 2011, Paul Calli represented the former General Director of Haiti Teleco in DOJ’s FCPA prosecution.

 In 2010, Mr .
 Calli defended at trial an individual indicted in “Operation Short Change,” a three and one-half year prosecution that the DOJ touted as leading to at least 15 Federal Trade Commission cases, 44 law enforcement actions by DOJ, and actions by at least 13 states and the District of Columbia.
 Following a two-week trial, an evenly divided jury deadlocked, and DOJ dismissed all charges against Mr. Calli’s client.